omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-locally.md

 - Ubuntu 18.04
 - macOS

+> Note, it might be possible to run a Watcher on other OS that supports the Docker daemon and tooling.

 ## Minimum Hardware Requirements

 The following hardware is required to run a Watcher:
 - Storage: 128GB SSD
 - CPU: Intel i5
 - RAM: 8GB
-- 20 Mbps cable internet
+- Bandwidth: 20 Mbps

 > The requirements are based on the network's load in Q2 2020.
 It is recommended to use hardware with higher performance to avoid a potential increase in the volume of transactions.

 ## Estimated Costs

-The estimated monthly costs for running a Watcher locally can be calculated as follows:
+The costs of running a Watcher locally can vary and are defined as follows:
+- Internet bill
-- Ethereum full node: ~$10-50
+- Ethereum full node costs
-- Cable internet: ~$10-$50
-- Total: ~$20-$100

 ## Installation Process